jdevfullstack-tutorials/imac-review/README.md

 Now, here is the thing: you must set up everything and make sure you select:
 `Reopen windows when logging back in`.
-This way, you don't need to do the same thing everytime you shut it down.
-This feauture is, by default, missing in Windows.
+This way, you don't need to do the same thing every time you shut it down.
+This feature is, by default, missing in Windows.

 ![spaces](https://user-images.githubusercontent.com/47092464/110417465-a41f4e00-80d0-11eb-99fa-dcdf9e2a1ab8.gif)